czarnota/tietoevry-bash-training/README.md

 for ((i = 1; i > 0; i <<= 1)); do echo "$i"; done
 ```

-## Loops have standard input and standard ouput
+## Loops have standard input and standard output

 Do-it-yourself version of `/usr/bin/yes`:
 ```bash